 Introducing Our Summer Cohort

 Students entering college are headed to a new world of opportunities.
 Our summer experience prepares them for that adventure.
-While building academic, life, and independent living skills, our Summer Cohort provides a bridge to college life in a comprehensive three-week format regardless of which campus our students are attending in the fall.
+While building academic independence, life and independent living skills, our Summer Cohort provides a bridge to college life in a comprehensive three-week format regardless of which campus our students are attending in the fall.